NLnetLabs/krill/doc/manual/source/trust-anchor.rst

 directory.
 Other settings are optional - you only need to change them if you want to change the default logging and/or use an HSM.

-..
-NOTE:: At this moment "timing" parameters for the TA are hard coded.
-Child CA certificates are signed (and re-signed) with a validity of 52 weeks.
-   The CRL and MFT next update and MFT EE certificate not after time are set to 12 weeks after the moment of signing.
-We may add support for overriding these values if desired.

 Example configuration file:

 .. code-block::